AgrimPrasad/Multiplayer-GameOfLife/README.md

 Vue.js based app with socket.io client-side library.

-Vue.js was chosen due to:
+Vue.js was chosen for the following reasons:

 1. Mature client-side library with a lively ecosystem.